I'm a bit nervous.

 She leaned forward.
 She was so close that her face was no more than 18 inches from mine.
 Head cocked slightly to one side, she looked me straight in the eye and asked.
 'So Jo, how do you feel to be diabetic?'

 I was a bit nonplussed.
-What the heck was I supposed to say to a lady, the chunky side of thin, who was 'in my personal space'.
+What the heck was I supposed to say to a lady who was 'in my personal space'.

 What I wanted to say was, 'bugger off to your own side of the room.'